Inside Sphere: Mysteries ahead after July 4th show

-LAS VEGAS (KLAS) — Sphere’s debut has created a buzz like none other.
+LAS VEGAS (KLAS) — Sphere’s Las Vegas debut has created a buzz in like none other.
 And that’s just the outside.

-When the Fourth of July brought a spectacular display — rivaling fireworks on the Strip — people were mesmerized by the color, the motion, and the variety.
+The Fourth of July brought a spectacular display rivaling fireworks on the Vegas Strip, and people were mesmerized by the color, the motion, and the variety.
 Everything about the images that night and what followed as Sphere dazzled Las Vegas is a build-up to the Sept.
 29 event when “U2:UV Achtung Baby Live at Sphere” takes the venue to new heights.
 That’s the first of 25 sold-out performances extending into December.

 You can almost hear Bono now, singing, “I’m ready for the shuffle, ready for the deal, ready to let go of the steering wheel” in the album’s first track, “Zoo Station” … but what will it look like?